Page cover

 • submits tasks to Cortensor Router nodes

-• uses tools (web fetch, search, spec normalizer, schema helper, etc.) to shape the context
+• uses Bardiel-side tooling (web fetch, search, spec normalizer, schema helper, etc.) to shape the context

-• collects miner outputs and trust signals (PoI, PoUW, reputation, integrity)
+• collects miner outputs and trust signals (PoI, PoUW, reputation, integrity checks, schema/spec validation)

-• applies oracle logic to choose a result and verdict
+• applies oracle logic to choose a result and a verdict

 • decentralized inference (miners)

-• validation and scoring (PoI / PoUW, reputation)
+• validation and scoring (PoI / PoUW, reputation, integrity)

 • verifiable, replayable task history

-Bardiel turns those low-level signals into simple, actionable outcomes.
+Bardiel turns those low-level signals into simple, actionable outcomes that agents and markets can actually use.

 When to Use Bardiel

-Use Bardiel whenever an agent needs more than a best-effort answer:
+Use Bardiel whenever an agent needs more than a best-effort answer, for example:

-• pre-action validation before calling tools, moving funds, or settling a job
+• pre-action validation before calling tools, moving funds, changing configs, or settling a job

 • second opinions on intermediate reasoning steps or proposed actions

-• dispute resolution in marketplaces that integrate Bardiel as an oracle
+• dispute resolution in marketplaces that integrate Bardiel as an arbitration oracle

 In short: